New Zealand Principal Magazine

 2022 Term 2 June Issue

-Editor Every five-year-old wants to go to school.
+Every five-year-old wants to go to school.
 They can’t wait to get there and paint pictures, make things, read books and count things.
 They acquire a new teacher and inherit a whole group of new friends.
 They play, have fun, squeal loudly, and run.
 School is bliss.
-They may not realise when they are […]
+They may not realise when they are five, […]

 Editorial